kracekumar/learnpythoninminutes/Learn Python In Minutes.md

 - `List` is collection of hetergenous data types.
 - `List` can have nested elements.
-- `append` is used to insert the element at the end of the list.
+- `append` adds the element at the end of the list.
 - `in` operator is used to check presence of an element.

 #### 5.1 For loop